oVirt/ovirt-design/console.md

 # Console
-The user clicks on the console button of a specific VM to access the ccnsole.
+The user clicks on the console button of a specific VM to access the console.
 The user can select from different types of console types.
 ![console-1](img/console-1.png)

 ### Select Console Type